 Magyar Telekom acquired 100% stake in the alternative ICT provider GTS Hungary from Deutsche Telekom.
 With the transaction completed in April Magyar Telekom has further strengthened its positions in the business services market.

 Magyar Telekom and MET signed an agreement in March to establish an equally shared joint venture that provides gas and electricity services for business customers.
-E2 Hungary will enter the market of business energy services with favourable terms and competitive offers.
+E2 Hungary will enter the market of business energy services with favourable terms and competitive offers on January 1, 2016.
+As of this date, Magyar Telekom’s B2B energy service operations were transferred to the new company.